nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find look` returns the flashcard list  and its translation that contains the keyword `look`

-###  Showing flashcard, starts today’s flashcard session : `start`
+###  Starts review session : `start`

-Starts a review session and shows the words the user is going to study sequentially.
+To start a review session, user simply needs to type in `start` command, and a new review session will be started.

 Format: `start`

+### Ending the current flashcard session : `end`

+Ends the current flashcard session and returns to the main menu.

+Format: `end`

 ### Revealing the other side (translation) of the flash card : `reveal`

-Shows the meaning of the word.
+To show the meaning of

 Format: `reveal`